nikosav98/Three_Layer_Crypto_Pipeline/README.md

 ### Dependencies

 ```
-cryptography>=41.0.0  # For SECP256K1 key generation and EC utilities
+cryptography >= 41.0.0  # For SECP256K1 key generation and EC utilities
-pytest>=7.0.0        # For unit testing
+pytest >= 7.0.0        # For unit testing
 ```

 ---